What you'll find on this page

 Cochlear™ Nucleus® sound processors feature our latest smart sound processing technology to help adults and children automatically adjust their hearing in any surrounding.

-automatic sound processing to help make hearing easier
+Automatic sound processing to help make hearing easier.1-3

-technology that helps adults and children hear more clearly during face-to-face conversations when there's background noise
+Technology that helps adults and children hear more clearly during face-to-face conversations when there's background noise.4,5

-data logging to give a hearing health professional information about how adults and children use their device for possible program adjustments.
+Data logging to give an audiologist information about how adults and children use their device for possible program adjustments.

 Two synchronised microphones help filter out background noise